What Is Operating Cash Flow (OCF) in 2026: Formula, Example, and Why It Matters

 • How effectively is it converting sales and profits into real cash?

 Operating Cash Flow is typically found in the first section of the statement of cash flow, titled Cash Flows from Operating Activities, which is part of a company’s three core financial statements (alongside the income statement and balance sheet).
-Publicly traded companies disclose this in their quarterly (10-Q) and annual (10-K) filings with the SEC.

 The indirect method begins with net income, as reported on the income statement, and adjusts it for non-cash transactions and changes in working capital.
 This approach is widely used in financial reporting because it reconciles net income to actual cash generated from operations, providing a bridge between accrual accounting and cash accounting.